pau1a/Transcrypt/main.md

 <!-- strategic -->
+## Tenancy Model (Design Intention)

+Transcrypt operates as a multi-tenant system, where each customer instance is logically separated but runs within a shared environment.

+The architecture is designed such that, when production readiness is achieved, the database and storage components can be relocated to separate managed services with no change to application logic.

+This PRD defines the behavioural requirement — strict tenant isolation, testability of segregation, and portability of data layer — not the infrastructure method.

 ## 3. Product Architecture and Core Platform Design

 Transcrypt’s architecture is deliberately simple at the edges and highly structured in the core.
 At the edge, a clean, low-friction web interface orchestrates an intake pipeline that gathers business context and technical signals; in the core, a rules/ML evaluation layer translates those signals into assured guidance and audit-grade outputs.
 The platform is organised into clearly bounded subsystems—front-end UI, API gateway, rule/LLM evaluation, evidence collectors, report/export services—each with its own trust boundary and identity, so compromise cannot cascade.
 This mirrors the philosophy already set elsewhere in the PRD: regulation is treated as structured data, not prose, allowing the engine to map obligations to evidence artifacts and keep those mappings current as frameworks evolve.
 The same foundation that powers cross-framework equivalence also powers product simplicity: rule logic and evidence relationships live as first-class objects the platform can version, test, and explain.